Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues

-We find three notable patterns.
+Our results are shown in Figure~\ref{fig:toxicity}.A.
+Broadly, we find a generally strong tendency for users to invoke COVID-19 in more toxic posts, a pattern which is aligned with important pandemic events, apparent from their overlap with the BEAST-detected change points.
+More specifically, we find three notable patterns.
 First, the presence of COVID-19 content is strongly predictive of toxicity in climate discussions on both Twitter and Reddit, with the exception of posts that explicitly link to climate science.
 This pattern is even stronger for Fauci content, which we only examined in general climate Twitter discussions due to their low presence in the other data sets.
 Second, increases in the tendency for invoking COVID-19 in toxic climate discussions clearly correspond to times when the link between COVID-19 science and public policy became more salient, such as the lead up to the 2020 U.S. presidential elections and the onset of the Delta variant and its associated policy responses in early summer 2021.
-Third, COVID-19 climate tweets initially start at approximately 0.1 toxicity probability (March--May), which is the same as general climate tweets that do not contain COVID-19 content, but quickly spike and diverge from the baseline within the first three months (June onward).
+Third, COVID-19 climate tweets initially started at approximately 0.1 toxicity probability (March--May), which is the same as general climate tweets that do not contain COVID-19 content, but quickly spiked and diverged from the baseline within the first three months (June onward).
 This temporal pattern is indicative of partisan sorting, whereby new issues enter the public consciousness as nonpartisan ones, but quickly become divisive and politically charged as a result of elite-led polarization \citep{hetherington2001resurgent}, which was strong during this period~\citep{green2020elusive}.